-Reviewer #1: I reviewed an earlier version of this work.
-I see that the paper is significantly revised, which has helped to clarify the authors' claims.
-The paper is easier to read now and I appreciate the work that went into this.
-Specifically, I appreciate the inclusion of the (second) experiment with adults to help highlight developmental changes in attention and cognitive control.
-I also thought that the discussion of distributed versus selective attention was helpful in informing the task design (e.g., why heightened selective attention due to option saliency may affect decisions to explore).
-In respect to responses from reviewers, the authors provided further distinction among "systematic," "strategic" and "random" exploration, which was good.
-I did not find any noticeable (or glaring) grammar or spelling errors.
-However, my broader concerns about the interpretation of the findings remain.
-Let me start by resummarizing the main findings: When a saliency cue is present that points a high reward option children quickly hone in on this option and choose it more often (and avoid low reward options) then at Baseline or when it conflicts.
-When this cue is present, adults are "distracted" by it in the conflict condition (choosing the high reward value less) than the baseline or congruent condition.
-These results suggest differing roles of the salient cue for children and adults: that the cue breaks adults' ability to maximize, but helps children solve the task more effectively.
-The argument that the authors put forth is that children have more distributed attention than adults leading to more systematic sampling in childhood, and that by disrupting this broader attention, you disrupt this broader exploration.
-My concern continues to be that I'm not sure this data actually speak to a deep attentional shift/disruption; it's still not entirely clear how the children are interpreting the task, and so I don't believe there needs to be a story about attention at all here (as much as I'm sympathetic to this account and also believe it to be a deeply interesting story).
+Reviewer #1: My concern continues to be that I'm not sure this data actually speak to a deep attentional shift/disruption; it's still not entirely clear how the children are interpreting the task, and so I don't believe there needs to be a story about attention at all here (as much as I'm sympathetic to this account and also believe it to be a deeply interesting story).
 Specifically, consider that children just have a heuristic, that when a task is about exploration/sampling, the job is to try each one in succession.
 This doesn't have to be because their attention is broader (indeed, you could have perfectly focused attention and still decide to follow a rule to sample in an order, such as clockwise around the quadrants.)
 The question is -- what happens when the task becomes less clear -- because there is suddenly one object (salient) that is not like the others.
 The children must then figure out why that object is different and how it is supposed to relate to the task.
 In the case when it is convergent with the reward, the inference is fairly apparent and young learners should quickly converge on maximizing the salient cue.
 When the cue is not the highest reward, the cue becomes confusing in that the purpose of the task may be less clear -- leading to more random (but not systematic) exploration.
 My point is simply that this explanation for the behavior does not depend on a claim of children having more distributed attention; and these results cannot thus be taken as evidence that a salient cue thus disrupts this broad attention.